mdzhang/lexicon-app/README.md

 # Lexicon

-A simple web-app for adding and lookup up words, such as those particular to a given company's internal lexicon.
+A simple web-app for adding and looking up words in a lexicon.

 Uses